Diseases in the Egyptian Mau: A detailed look at this fascinating and rare cat breed

 Since leukodystrophy is genetically determined, breeding control plays a crucial role in prevention.
 Breeders should consider genetic testing to exclude affected animals from breeding.

 The Egyptian Mau is an impressive cat breed that, despite its robustness, is prone to certain diseases.
-Early diagnosis and targeted treatment can significantly improve the cat's well-being and prolong its life.
-Many health problems can be avoided or detected early through regular veterinary checks, a healthy lifestyle and targeted preventative measures.
+Early diagnosis and targeted treatment can significantly improve the cat's well-being and extend its lifespan.
+Regular veterinary checkups, a healthy lifestyle, and targeted preventative measures can prevent or detect many health problems early.

 Diseases of the Egyptian Mau